SANGERA2/mpdcron-sleep-enabler/README.md

 ```

 Now, you need to edit the player file to set the text after `SLEEP_TIME_FILE=` to a path where you will store an easily accessible text file that allows you to modify the amount of time to sleep for (the one I've provided is set to 120 minutes by default.
 If you set the value to 0 or the file doesn't exist, the sleep will not be activated.
 I stored it in the root of a USB key I have my music on and that's shared using samba by Volumio so I can easily access it from anywhere.
-Once you have modified the file path using the nano editor, you quit and save using 'Ctrl + x', 'y', 'enter'
+Once you have modified the file path using the nano editor, you quit and save using `Ctrl + x`, `y`, `enter` and you'll be returned to the console.
 ```
 nano player
 '``